Ringing tone: Bell System tones

-In North America (excluding Mexico, Central America and parts of the Caribbean), and in South Korea, the standard audible ringing tone is a repeated cadence of a two-second tone and four seconds of silence.
+In North America (excluding Mexico, Central America and parts of the Caribbean), the standard audible ringing tone is a repeated cadence of a two-second tone and four seconds of silence.
+In Korea, repeated cadence of a one-second tone and two seconds of silence.
 The signal is composed of the frequencies 440 Hz and 480 Hz.

 This ringing tone is also commonly used on VoIP and PBX systems.

 General Post Office tones

 The United Kingdom, Ireland, Australia, New Zealand, Hong Kong, and other countries with historical links to British General Post Office (GPO) standards, use a double ring.
 In many cases, the cadence consists of a double ring of 0.4 seconds separated by 0.2 seconds, and a two second pause after which the cadence repeats (0.4s on, 0.2 s off, 0.4 s on, 2 s off).
 In many cases the tone is a combination of 400 Hz and 450 Hz sine waves.
 This more precise tone was adopted in Britain and Ireland when digital switching was introduced in 1980-1981.
 It was also adopted in New Zealand.

 Australia uses up to three different combinations of frequencies.
 The example shown is created by mixing 400, 425, and 450 Hz sine waves.

 Hong Kong uses the North American 440 Hz and 480 Hz tone, with a slightly different cadence, using a 3-second pause between the double rings.

-A single 425Hz tone is used in Malaysia.
+A single 425 Hz tone is used in Malaysia.

 Variations are also found in private office PABX and VoIP systems.

 Historically, pre-digital systems used the same ringing cadence, but used several different tones depending on the type of equipment in use.

 There is no single standard for this double-beat tone, rather countries that were influenced by British GPO standards in the early 20th century adopted similar ringing signals in their automatic switching equipment.

 While many of these countries are members of the Commonwealth some, notably Ireland, are not and the Commonwealth has no role in the development of technical standards.
 Some of its members have never used this tone.
 Canada for example has always used the North American tone plan and several other members use European ringing tones modelled on ETSI or ITU guidelines.

 Many countries also do not use the full British tone plan.
 Several use ETSI tones for busy, reorder etc, alongside a UK type ring.